airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 *Applies to the following connector types: source* *Applies to the following connector languages: python, low-code*

 Python connectors must have [PyPi](https://pypi.org/) publishing enabled in their `metadata.yaml` file.
 This is declared by setting `remoteRegistries.pypi.enabled` to `true` in metadata.yaml.
-This is to ensure that all connectors can be published to PyPi and can be used in `airbyte-lib`.
+This is to ensure that all connectors can be published to PyPi and can be used in `PyAirbyte`.

 ## 💼 Assets